garrandall/popular-music-data/tracks/turning-tables-glee-cast-gwyneth-paltrow.md

 So, I won't let you close enough to hurt me
 No, I won't ask you, you to just desert me
-I cant give you, what you think you gave me
+I can't give you, what you think you gave me
 It's time to say goodbye to turning tables
 To turning tables

-Under haunted skies I see ooh
+Under haunted skies I see oh
 Where love is lost, your ghost is found
 I braved a hundred storms to leave you
 As hard as you try, no I will never be knocked down